ELRabito/CHVD-Exile-Updated/README.md

 4. Add/merge the "stringtable.xml" to your mission folder.
 (If you don't have one, just put it into the mission root).

-5. To open the CHVD dialog add this code to your button/script (Xm8 etc) or use the standard keybinds.
+5. To open the CHVD dialog add this code to your button/script (Xm8 etc) or use/bind the keybinds.
 ```
 call CHVD_fnc_openDialog
 ```